KxSystems/embedPy/README.md

 ### Generators

-Generators allow us to produce objects that we can iterate over (e.g. in a `for` loop) to produce sequences of values.
+Generators allow us to produce objects that we can iterate over (e.g. in a for-loop) to produce sequences of values.

 To create a generator in embedPy, we must